DimitrisDavidGerokonstantis/intelliq/README.md

 Firstly, download Node.js/Express.js (following the instructions in their website).
 While being in the main folder of the project (SoftEng22-17), run the following commands to create a Node.js project and install the necessary packages:
 `npm init -y`
-`npm install --global @jsdevtools/chai-exec chai chai-http cors csv csv-stringify dotenv express fs json2csv mocha mysql nodemon save-dev`
+`npm install @jsdevtools/chai-exec chai chai-http cors csv csv-stringify dotenv express fs json2csv mocha mysql nodemon save-dev`

 While being in the cli folder of the project (SoftEng22-17/cli), run the following commands:
 `npm init -y`
-`npm install --global @jsdevtools/chai-exec axios yargs`
+`npm install @jsdevtools/chai-exec axios yargs`

 All the above mentioned packages can also be found in the respective package.json files.